dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

    :align: center
    :alt:
 It is for this reason that the decision point is at the center of the pixel.
-This draws circles that look like the one in `See An aesthetically pleasing circle <graphics.htm#17533>`_.
+This draws circles that look like the one in `An aesthetically pleasing circle`_.

 An aesthetically pleasing circle